 The League of American Bicyclists promotes communities throughout the country with its Bike Friendly Community Award.
 The process of applying for the award is a great way to determine what is being done in the community as well as where improvements might need to be made.
 The community can be engaged in the process of applying for the award through public meetings.
 In addition, if Novi receives a Bike Friendly Community Award, this becomes a great promotional tool not only for the program but for the community as a whole.
-Currently, Ann Arbor (Silver Award) and Traverse City (Bronze Award) are the only cities in Michigan with Bike Friendly Community designations.
+Currently, Ann Arbor (Silver Award), Traverse City (Bronze Award), Grand Rapids (Bronze Award), Houghton (Bronze Award), Lansing (Bronze Award), Marquette (Bronze Award), and Portage (Bronze Award) are the other cities in Michigan with Bike Friendly Community designations.